mattparker/elastichosts-provisioner/README.md

 ## Usage

-Firstly, you need the small elastichosts.sh script [available here](http://elastichosts.co.uk/support/api/).
+Firstly, you need the small elastichosts.sh script [available here](http://elastichosts.co.uk/support/api/) - although it's also in this repo right now.

 You'll need your credentials in a file 'set-eh-credentials.php' in the root directory.
 There's a test version there
 currently: you'll need to get your API key and secret from the ElasticHosts control panel.
 The credentials file needs